vasily-kartashov/iProlog/README.md

 - Finish docker-compose to be able to build and run it without installing Java 16 or SWI-Prolog.
 - Adding proper Prolog parser and skip the SWI dependency
 - Can we use lazy streams instead of fully resolved list and arrays, thus only pulling the data that is really needed in each iteration?
+- Encapsulate tag / symbol / value resolution in a different class

 ## Usage